mmcaulif/Cardio/README.md

 This section will be overhauled at a later date, but now the gist of Cardio is the Runner class that gives you a simple interface that wraps the environment and then with one method, will step through the environment, collect transitions, and process them in your defined way.
 The runner supports n-step transitions, custom policies and custom processing.
 Currently the runner class is biased with off-policy algorithms in mind (altough fully supporting on-policy approaches too) but going forward it will be better balanced between the two.

 ## Immediate to do list
+* [ ] Add timing information to logger

+* [ ] Minor refactor to gatherer and runner, add default arg values, careful consideration needed
+  * mostly done, just some final decisions to make
+  * change collector name to gatherer, idk why its different

 * [ ] Create package!
   * basic implementation done, need to do PyPi and look into further improvements